-The Bible says the origin of evil began when an angel called Lucifer, later called satan and the devil, wanted to be worshiped as God.
-Lucifer tried to set himself above God’s authority (see Is.
-14:12-14).
-Consequently, God threw him out of heaven and onto the earth along with a third of the angels who followed Satan’s prideful endeavor.
+The Bible says the origin of evil began when an angel called Lucifer, later called Satan or the devil, wanted to be worshiped as God.
+Lucifer tried to set himself above God’s authority (see Isaiah 14:12-14).
+Because of Lucifer’s pride, God threw him out of heaven and onto the earth along with a third of the angels who followed Lucifer’s prideful endeavor.

-Ever since Satan’s defeat, he has been trying to pervert all that God said was good.
+Ever since the devil’s defeat, he tries to pervert all that God said is good.
 In John 10:10 Jesus states, “The thief [Satan] comes only to steal and kill and destroy.
 I came that they may have life and have it abundantly.”
 Satan is the great enemy of man and goodness.
-He is also called the deceiver (Rev. 12:9-12), father of lies and murderer (John 8:44), and the destroyer or Abaddon in Hebrew and Apollyon in Greek, which is translated as “destroyer or to destroy” (Rev. 9:11 and John 10:10a).
-The devil means slanderer; the chief evil spirit, a supernatural being subordinate to, and the foe of God and the tempter of man.
+He is called the deceiver (see Rev. 12:9-12), father of lies and a murderer (see John 8:44).
+He is the destroyer or Abaddon in Hebrew and Apollyon in Greek, which is translated as “destroyer or to destroy” (see Rev. 9:11).
+Webster dictionary says the devil is a slanderer; the chief evil spirit, a supernatural being subordinate to, and the foe of God and the tempter of man.
 The Apostle Paul wrote to the Ephesian church in Ephesians 6:12 “For we do not wrestle against flesh and blood [humans], but against the rulers, against the authorities, against the cosmic powers over this present darkness, against the spiritual forces of evil in the heavenly places.”
-These entities want to harm us and draw us away from the truth of God’s Word and from a loving relationship with God and with each other.
-The spiritual forces of evil accomplish this by putting wrong thoughts, doubts, and unhealthy beliefs into our minds; see Isaiah 55:6,7, which causes us to act in evil ways.
-These are lies about ourselves, others, and God.
-And they tempt us to sin, which separates us from God; see Isaiah 59:1-3.
+These evil entities want to harm us and draw us away from the truth of God’s Word.
+They also want to destroy love because God is love.
+The spiritual forces of evil puts wrong thoughts, doubts, and unhealthy beliefs into our minds (see Isaiah 55:6-7), which are lies about ourselves, others, and God.
+These wrong thoughts cause us to act in evil ways.
+And they tempt us to sin, which then separates us from God; see Isaiah 59:1-3.